outpaddling/LPJS/README.md

 - Unambiguous and intuitive user interface: Commands and options are spelled out in a way that is easy to remember and won't be confused with others.
+We won't invent new Jargon just to make us look better than the rest.

 - Simple, easily readable default output formats.
 More sophisticated output may be provided by non-default command line flags.

 - User-friendliness: We do our best to maintain good documentation, but also to make it unnecessary via meaningful error messages, help features, and an intuitive user interface.
+A menu interface is included for the most common tasks.

 - Flexibility: Run on dedicated hardware for maximum performance, utilize your Mac lab as an HPC cluster during off hours for maximum cost